aditya-rathore15/aditya-rathore15/README.md

 ## 🚀 About Me

 🎓 **Currently pursuing** Master's in Computer Science at **University of Florida** (2025-2027)
-💼 **Senior Software Engineer** with 3+ years of experience in building scalable distributed systems
+💼 **Software Engineer** with 3+ years of experience in building scalable distributed systems

 ### What I'm up to:
 - 📚 Deep diving into **Distributed Operating Systems** and **Advanced Data Structures**